 Bricklaying robots in construction

-For a sector with a global turnover of $10 trillion, productivity concerns are a harbinger of doom, and it doesn’t help that we are overwhelmed with information about the likelihood for disruption in the industry – new technologies that will fundamentally change the way the market evolves.
+For a sector with a global turnover of $10 trillion, productivity concerns are a harbinger of doom, and it doesn’t help that we are overwhelmed with information about the likelihood of disruption in the industry.
+New technologies like bricklaying robots will fundamentally change the way the market evolves.

 So what technologies are likely to enhance efficiency, mitigate risk and disrupt the construction industry?